Pepperstone — Best Overall Broker for cTrader in the UK

 • Fewer total markets than Pepperstone

-FxPro is a solid choice for traders who want cTrader exclusively for CFD trading and do not need spread betting.
-Founded in 2006 and headquartered in London, FxPro has deep roots in the UK market and strong institutional-grade infrastructure.
+FxPro is the right pick for traders who want cTrader exclusively for CFD trading and do not need spread betting.
+Founded in 2006 and headquartered in London, FxPro has deep roots in the UK market and serious institutional infrastructure.
 For a wider view of CFD options, see our best CFD trading platform guide.

-FxPro’s cTrader implementation benefits from their Equinix LD5 infrastructure, which is the same data centre used by many institutional traders in London.
-When I tested Level II pricing on FxPro’s cTrader during the London–New York overlap, the depth-of-market data was refreshing quickly and showed genuine liquidity across multiple price levels.
+FxPro’s cTrader implementation runs on Equinix LD5 — the same data centre many institutional traders use in London.
+When I tested Level II pricing during the London–New York overlap, the depth-of-market data refreshed quickly and showed genuine liquidity across multiple price levels.

-Important: cTrader on FxPro is available for CFD trading only.
+cTrader on FxPro is available for CFD trading only.
 Spread betting is only available through FxPro’s proprietary Edge platform — not on cTrader.
-Traders who also want to spread bet will need to maintain a separate FxPro Edge account.
+Traders who also want to spread bet need to maintain a separate FxPro Edge account, or pick Pepperstone instead.

 Key Details